 - 1. Roles of Participants (following ABET guidance with the exception of Liaisons which have a role unique to AIChE): - a.
 PEV/Evaluation Team.
 The PEV works with the visiting team and the team chair in all deliberations about the program under review.
 The PEV is expected to follow the ABET guidance. - b.
 Observers.
 Observers have the opportunity to learn good practices by experience during the review process with an experienced PEV.
-One possible task for an observer might be to separately visit some of the supporting departments such as Biology (if biological processes are emphasized by the program).
+One possible task for an observer might be to separately visit some of the supporting departments such as

+Biology (if biological processes are emphasized by the program).
 As much as is possible, observers should participate in all aspects of the visit, including review of the self-study, visiting the laboratories, visits with faculty and students.
 Observers should also work with the PEV in the evaluation of the course materials displayed, particularly the capstone design reports.
-However, it is important to recognize that input from observers are not voting members of the Evaluation Team process, and that observers are not voting members of the Evaluation Team.
-Observers should recognize that they are present at the discretion of the Team Chair. - c.
-Liaisons.
-Liaisons are available to provide support to the PEV before and during the accreditation visit on a limited basis.
-Consequently, liaisons and PEVs should be in contact before the visit.
-Under ABET's present practices, PEVs may contact liaisons when seeking advice and clarification, particularly on chemical engineering-related issues (e.g., curriculum, design reports, program criteria, etc.).
-PEVs should not provide the Self-Study to liaisons, but when specific questions arise during the visit, the PEV can share relevant excerpts from the Self-Study to facilitate input from the liaison.
-It is important to recognize that input from the liaison should not interfere with the Evaluation Team process, and that all decisions during the Evaluation Visit are team decisions.
+However, it is important to recognize that input from observers should not interfere with the Evaluation Team process, and that observers are not voting members of the Evaluation Team.
+Observers should recognize that they are present at the discretion of the Team Chair.